Skip to content

 Both Sunday and Krasner hinted that their relationship would be potentially adversarial — though both promised to work together regardless of political party.

-While Krasner’s support for the Democratic candidate is not surprising, political party has not always informed his conflicts in the past.
-He and Democratic Gov. Josh Shapiro, the state’s former attorney general, fought publicly with one another over a number of issues.
+While Krasner’s support for the Democratic candidate is not surprising, political party affiliation has not always informed his conflicts in the past.
+He and Democratic Gov. Josh Shapiro, the state’s former attorney general, fought publicly with each other over a number of issues.

 For Sunday, Krasner’s criminal justice approach overshadows his record of holding violent criminals accountable.